kyuhyong/ixxat_usbcan_ros2/README.md

 This package is about ROS 2 implementation of USB-to-CAN V2 device.
 ## Requirements

-This packages is only tested with USB-to-CAN V2 from IXXAT.
+This packages is only tested with USB-to-CAN V2 compact from IXXAT.

 ## Device Driver Installation